As Ukrainians flee, 'we even feel a bit guilty we are OK'

 Associated Press

-Sokol has now found shelter in Paris.
-And like countless others, she’s now grappling with the pain of leaving her war-battered homeland.
+Like more than 1 million others, she’s now grappling with the pain of leaving everything behind.

-It hurts to leave everything behind, she said.
-She’s found a home with her former gymnastics coach, a “second mother” whom she first met as a child.
+Sokol has found a home in Paris with her former gymnastics coach, a “second mother” whom she first met as a child.
 “I don’t know what will happen tomorrow, but the only thing I know is that everything will be fine because Victoria Andreevna is nearby.”

-Her host tied a homemade Ukrainian flag to a fishing rod to wave in an small gesture of personal defiance over Russia’s invasion.
+Her host tied a homemade Ukrainian flag to a fishing rod to wave in a small gesture of defiance over Russia’s invasion.

-Gestures of generosity abound everywhere.
+Gestures of generosity abound.
 At a refugee camp in Siret, Romania, volunteers and emergency workers paused to hold a birthday party for a 7-year-old girl from Ukraine, complete with cake, balloons and song.

 The U.N. children’s agency said a half-million children in Ukraine had to flee their homes in the first week of Russia’s invasion, though it didn’t say how many left the country.